queercat/deadlock-reverse-engineering/README.md

 are there any values that grow or shrink with the size of the datagram? e.g. message size?

+i should make a tool that is able to sync video footage, overlay keyboard input, overlay timestamps with generating wireshark recordings.

+i don't think there is any other way to do this.

 # quesitons
 what kind of information do they need to transmit?
 - position